sameergopali/chatbot/README.md

 - on transitions that map user intents to the next state.
 - keywords to help interpret the user's raw input into a recognized intent.

-After reaching final states, it applies filters on apartments based on the attributes corresponding final to find apartments.
+After reaching final states, it applies filters on apartments based on the attributes corresponding final state to find apartments.

 ## Tech Stack
 This is a static page built with React and JavaScript, with styling handled via Tailwind CSS.